withastro/docs/src/pages/en/deploy/microsoft-azure.md

 layout: ~/layouts/DeployGuideLayout.astro
 ---

-## Azure Static Web Apps

-You can deploy your Astro project with Microsoft Azure [Static Web Apps](https://aka.ms/staticwebapps) service.
-You need:
+[Azure](https://azure.microsoft.com/) is a cloud platform from Microsoft.
+You can deploy your Astro site with Microsoft Azure’s [Static Web Apps](https://aka.ms/staticwebapps) service.

+## Prerequisites

+To follow this guide you will need:

 - An Azure account and a subscription key.
 You can create a [free Azure account here](https://azure.microsoft.com/free).
 - Your app code pushed to [GitHub](https://github.com/).
 - The [SWA Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) in [Visual Studio Code](https://code.visualstudio.com/).

+## How to deploy

+1. Open your project in VS Code.

-Install the extension in VS Code and navigate to your app root.
-Open the Static Web Apps extension, sign in to Azure, and click the '+' sign to create a new Static Web App.
+2. Open the Static Web Apps extension, sign in to Azure, and click the **+** button to create a new Static Web App.
 You will be prompted to designate which subscription key to use.

-Follow the wizard started by the extension to give your app a name, choose a framework preset, and designate the app root (usually `/`) and built file location `/dist`.
-The wizard will run and will create a GitHub action in your repo in a `.github` folder.
+3. Follow the wizard started by the extension to give your app a name, choose a framework preset, and designate the app root (usually `/`) and built file location `/dist`.
+The wizard will run and will create a [GitHub Action](https://github.com/features/actions) in your repo in a `.github` folder.

-The action will work to deploy your app (watch its progress in your repo’s Actions tab) and, when successfully completed, you can view your app in the address provided in the extension’s progress window by clicking the 'Browse Website' button that appears when the GitHub action has run.
+The GitHub Action will deploy your app (you can see its progress in your repo’s Actions tab on GitHub).
+When successfully completed, you can view your app at the address shown in the SWA Extension’s progress window by clicking the **Browse Website** button (this will appear after the GitHub Action has run).